 .
 Very common in a Shoot 'em Up

 .
-This is a common justification for a Load-Bearing Boss
+Also a common justification for a Load-Bearing Boss

-- Gang Garrison 2 has an original gamemode not in Team Fortress 2, where the goal is to destroy the enemy team's generator while defending your own.
+- Gang Garrison 2 has an original gamemode not in Team Fortress 2 (which it is a demake of), where the goal is to destroy the enemy team's generator while defending your own.

 - Halo: Combat Evolved's final battle consists of you trying to destroy the 4 cooling vents in your starship's engine room, in order to make the ship's reactor melt down and obliterate Halo.
 Meanwhile, Flood and Sentinels are attacking you the entire time you're running around the engine room trying to do this.
 In an oblique way, the final battle is against Guilty Spark, since he and his Sentinels are in the engine room trying to stop you, and defeating him is the reason you're trying to nuke Halo in the first place.